(Disclosure: Some of the links below may be affiliate links)

 This fact is so cool!
 What does the Hydrogen Bomb have to do with the stock market?
 Not a lot, but you can find things about it by looking at stock market valuations.

-A professor of economics, Armen Alchian, managed to find out that Lithium was used as the fuel.
+A professor of economics, Armen Alchian, managed to find out that they used Lithium as the fuel.
 He saw that during the tests, the stock price of Lithium Corp rose significantly.
-This company saw a return of 461% during the main year of the experiment!
+This company saw a return of 461% during the primary year of the experiment!

 Armen Alchian tried to publish his findings.
 But it was forbidden by the government for national security.
 Only much later was he able to publish it!